famchiyaque/Automata_IDMC/README.md

 false.
 ```

-the above format should be used to test custom input, and always starting state a:<br>
+the above format should be used to test custom input, meaning: <br>
-    ['char', 'char', 'char', etc.]
+consult(X, Y)<br>
+where X is the word to test between brackets and separated into its characters, and Y is always a.

 ### 2. Regular Expressions (Regex) in Python